Are you a Homeowner, Landlord or Business looking for a local Electrician?

 Our Basildon Electricians install new sockets and upgrade existing ones.

-When local homeowners carry out refurbishments, they usually want new socket points or redecorating we often upgrade their sockets by replacing the faceplates.
+When local homeowners carry out refurbishments, they usually want new socket points or redecorating.
+We often upgrade their sockets by replacing the faceplates.

-Sockets can be standard single and double with on/off switches and can include built-in RCD’s and USB ports-very handy for phone charging.
+Sockets can be standard single and double with on/off switches and can include built-in RCDs and USB ports-very handy for phone charging.

-We also fit fused connection units, appliance switches, and cooker switches so we can help you with any appliance you need directly wired.
+We also fit fused connection units, appliance switches, and cooker switches, so we can help you with any appliance you need directly wired.

-We also disconnect any old electrical appliances wired into your system such as cookers, never try to undertake disconnections yourself always use a fully qualified electrician.
+We also disconnect any old electrical appliances wired into your system, such as cookers.
+Never try to undertake disconnections yourself.
+Always use a fully qualified electrician.
 Other socket types include shaver sockets and multimedia switches.

-Sockets keep homeowners safe they deliver electrical current from your consumer unit via the ring main, a ‘ring’ of live neutral and earth wires that run around your home powering your sockets.
+Sockets keep homeowners safe.
+They deliver electrical current from your consumer unit via the ring main, a ‘ring’ of live neutral and earth wires that run around your home, powering your sockets.

-The cables are connected to the terminal at the rear of the faceplate which connects with the plug on electrical appliances, which can be switched on and off with the switch.
+The cables are connected to the terminal at the rear of the faceplate, which connects with the plug on electrical appliances, which can be switched on and off with the switch.

 Backboxes are usually fitted inside the walls but can also be fitted on walls, which is the cheapest and easiest way when new socket points are needed.